Olatubosun/rocksdb.docs/WriteUnprepared-Transactions.md

 This shortcoming in WritePreparedTxn was tolerated because MySQL would only rollback prepared transactions on recovery, where there would be no live snapshots to observe this inconsistency.
 In WriteUnpreparedTxn, however, this scenario occurs not just on recovery, but also on user-initiated rollbacks of unprepared transactions.

 We fix the issue by writing a rollback marker, appending the rollback data to the aborted transaction, and then committing the transaction in the commit map.
 Since the transaction is appended with rolled back data, although committed, it does not change the state of db, and hence is effectively rolled back.
 If max_evicted_seq advances beyond prep_seq, since the <prep_seq, commit_seq> is added to the CommitCache, the existing procedure, i.e, adding evicted entry to old_commit_map, will take care of live snapshots with prep_seq < snapshot_seq < commit_seq.
-If it crashed in the middle of rollback, on recovery it reads the rollback marker and finish up the rollback process.
+If it crashed in the middle of rollback, on recovery it reads the rollback marker and finishes up the rollback process.

 If the DB crashes in the middle of rollback, the recovery will see some partially written rolled back data in the WAL.
-Since the recovery process will eventually reattempts the rollback, such partial data will be simply overwritten with the new rolled back batch containing the same prior values.
+Since the recovery process will eventually reattempt the rollback, such partial data will be simply overwritten with the new rolled back batch containing the same prior values.

 The rollback batch could be written either at once or divided into multiple sub-patches in the case of a very large transaction.
 We will explore this option further during the implementation.